• Skip to primary navigation

 How To Make Truffle Mac and Cheese

 In a large stovetop pot, boil water with salt.
 Once it comes to a boil, add the macaroni pasta elbows.
-Cook the elbows for about 10 to 15 minutes (or to your preferred softness) while preparing the mac and cheese sauce.
+Cook the elbows for 10 to 15 minutes (or to your preferred softness) while preparing the mac and cheese sauce.

 In a second stovetop pot on medium-high heat, add the butter.
 Once it's melted, add the flour.

-whisk the butter and flour together
+whisk the melted butter and flour together to form a roux

-add the milk to the butter and flour roux
+add milk to the roux

-Once the bechamel sauce is thick enough to coat the back of a spoon, turn the stovetop to low and add in the shredded cheese and some salt to taste.
+Once the bechamel sauce is thick enough to coat the back of a spoon, turn the stovetop low.

-mix the shredded cheese into the bechemal sauce
+mix in the shredded cheese

 Mix the macaroni elbows and truffle mac and cheese sauce all together.
 Serve hot.